chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-25-Set-up-and-Configure-a-Cloud-Environment-in-Google-Cloud-Challenge-Lab.md

       .ml-li { margin-left: auto }
 ---

-In this article, we will go through the lab **GSP321** _[Set up and Configure a Cloud Environment in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/10603?parent=catalog)_, which is labeled as an [expert-level](https://www.qwiklabs.com/quests/119) exercise.
+In this article, we will go through the lab **GSP321** _[Set up and Configure a Cloud Environment in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/10603?parent=catalog)_, which is an [expert-level](https://www.qwiklabs.com/quests/119) exercise on Qwiklabs.
 You will practice the skills and knowledge to deploy VPCs for development and production, a Kubernetes cluster, and a Cloud SQL instance for a WordPress site.

 **The challenge contains 9 required tasks:**